Junctions (software): PICADY

 PICADY 9 includes Highway Capacity Manual 2010 models for Two-Way Stop-Controlled and All-Way Stop-Controlled intersections.

-PICADY 10 now offers the ability to calibrate models in all circumstances, by applying adjustments to the model’s individual traffic movement raw capacities.
-Models applicable to North America allow users to setup and model Two-Way Stop Controlled (TWSC) and All-Way Stop Controlled (AWSC) intersections.
+PICADY 10 offers the ability to calibrate models in all circumstances, by applying adjustments to the model’s individual traffic movement raw capacities.
+Models applicable to North America allow users to set up and model Two-Way Stop Controlled (TWSC) and All-Way Stop Controlled (AWSC) intersections.

 OSCADY

-OSCADY (Optimised Signal Capacity and Delay) calculates capacities, queues and delays for isolated (uncoordinated), traffic signal-controlled junctions.
-It can evaluate a set of known signal timings, and optionally it can optimise stage lengths and/or cycle time to minimise delay.
+OSCADY (Optimized Signal Capacity and Delay) calculates and simulates capacities, queues and delays for isolated (uncoordinated), traffic signal-controlled junctions.
+It can evaluate a set of known signal timings, and optionally it can optimize stage lengths and/or cycle time to minimize delay.
 These functions are similar to LinSig.
 More recently, an extension to the simulation mode allows the performance of simple adaptive signal control to be estimated.

-OSCADY is intended to be used at relatively simple signalised junctions (or temporary signals at road works) where the emphasis is on setting up model runs quickly and easily, but can model junctions that include flared approaches and opposed right turns.
-Its integration with ARCADY and PICADY means that users can switch a junction between priority and signalised options and compare the results within one package.
+OSCADY is intended to be used at relatively simple signalized junctions (or temporary signals at road works) where the emphasis is on setting up model runs quickly and easily, but can model junctions that include flared approaches and opposed right turns.
+Its integration with ARCADY and PICADY means that users can switch a junction between priority and signalized options and compare the results within one package.

-Optionally, signalised junctions can be evaluated in Lane Simulation mode which offers additional functionality, such as the ability to model intermittent stages and partially signalised junctions, including signalised roundabouts.
+Optionally, signalized junctions can be evaluated in Lane Simulation mode which offers additional functionality, such as the ability to model intermittent stages and partially signalized junctions, including signalized roundabouts.
 In Junctions 10 the simulation mode capability has been extended to allow the performance of simple adaptive signal control to be estimated.
 This model can be applied to temporary signals (such as at roadworks) and some control over the controller logic is provided in order to mimic behaviour whenever there is no demand at any point within the modelled time period.